learn-co-curriculum/dsc-data-science-processes/README.md

 ## Conclusion

-In this lesson, we learned:

-* That Data Science projects are iterative
-* That Data Science projects often have many stakeholders
-* To Compare and contrast popular Data Science process frameworks such as CRISP-DM, KDD, and OSEMiN
+In this lesson, you learned about the different data science process frameworks including CRISP-DM, KDD, and OSEMiN.
+You also learned that the data science process is iterative and that a typical data science project involves many different stakeholders who may not have a technical background.
+As such, it's important to recognize that data scientists must be able to communicate their findings in a non-technical way.